zeppe-lin/pkgsrc-xorg/README.md

 OVERVIEW
 ========

-This directory contains **xorg** pkgsrc collection: build scripts and files for the packages required for X applications.
+This repository contains **xorg** pkgsrc collection: build scripts and files for the packages required for X applications.

 Packages in this collection must depend **only** on **system** and